A geometric Elliott invariant and noncommutative rigidity of mapping tori: Introduction

 The techniques that underlie Theorem \ref{thm main2} can be used to establish a number of other related results.
 For example, we prove the following (Theorem \ref{thm:class} in the text):

-\begin{theoremA} Suppose the Chern character $K^*(Y_\alpha)\to H^*_\tau(Y_\alpha,\R)$ with values in tangential cohomology is rationally surjective.
+\begin{theoremA} Suppose the Chern character $K^*(Y_\alpha)\to H^*_\tau(Y_\alpha,\R)$ with values in tangential cohomology is surjective after tensorization with $\R$.
 Then the crossed products $C(X)\rtimes_{\alpha}\Z^d$ are classified by ordered $K$-theory. \end{theoremA} (We note that, unlike the ordinary Chern character, the tangential Chern character is not in general a rational isomorphism, even if the foliated space is a manifold.)
 We will also discuss a generalisation of Theorem \ref{thm main2} to the setting where $\Z^d$ is replaced by a discrete cocompact subgroup of a simply connected solvable Lie group, which includes the case of the discrete and continuous Heisenberg groups.

 Theorem \ref{thm main2} can also be applied to clarify existing results in the literature concerning properties of the crossed product algebra under constraints on $Y_\alpha$.
-We give an example of such an application by combining Theorem \ref{thm main2} with the main result in \cite{benmat:mag} to obtain the following (see Subsection \ref{subsec:app}):
+We give an example of such an application by combining Theorem \ref{thm main2} with the main result in \cite{benmat:mag} to obtain the following result:

-\begin{corollaryA} The (magnetic) gap-labelling property for principal solenoidal tori is equivalent to the same property for (twisted) $\Z^d$-odometer systems. \end{corollaryA}
+\begin{corollaryA} The $C^*$-algebra of observables associated to the (magnetic) gap-labelling problem for principal solenoidal tori is isomorphic to a crossed product $C^*$-algebra arising from a (twisted) $\Z^d$-odometer system. \end{corollaryA}

+(The statement above is slightly ambiguous for the sake of brevity; see Subsection \ref{subsec:app} for more details.)
 The gap-labelling conjecture stems from a noncommutative approach to Bloch theory for aperiodic materials \cite{bel:gap}.
-Corollary \ref{cor:gap equivalence} helps to clarify the type of crossed products for which this conjecture holds, on the basis of the strategy devised in \cite{benmat:mag}, which assumes a favourable topological structure for the mapping torus.
+Corollary \ref{cor:gap equivalence} helps to clarify the type of crossed product algebras involved in the strategy devised in \cite{benmat:mag}, which assumes a favourable topological structure for the mapping torus.
 By applying our geometric construction of the Elliott invariant, we are able to translate the relevant topological constraints to operator-algebraic constraints, and thereby identify the corresponding crossed products as those arising from $\Z^d$-odometers.
 Nonetheless, it is worth pointing out that the original gap-labelling conjecture was formulated for $\Z^d$-minimal systems arising from tiling spaces.
 These systems are in general more complicated than odometers \cite{putand:til,valmak:groupoid,valmak:groupoidtwo}.

 The paper is set out as follows.
 We begin Section \ref{sec:prelims} by collecting some relevant background that will form the basis for our subsequent discussion.
 We then set up the problem of identifying the Elliott invariant using properties of the mapping torus.
 The details of this identification are the subject of the next two sections, which form the technical core of the paper.
 In Section \ref{sec:two}, we investigate topological conditions under which the order unit in the Elliott invariant is preserved by the naturally induced map on crossed products.
 Section \ref{sec:index} concerns the identification of trace pairings.
 In Section \ref{sec:results} we prove the main results of the paper, Theorems \ref{thm main1} and \ref{thm main2}.
 We also discuss further applications of the theory, including to the gap-labelling conjecture for principal solenoidal tori and $\Z^d$-odometer systems, and discuss the generalisation to discrete cocompact subgroups of simply connected Lie groups.